Office of Inspector General Issues Early Alert Regarding Abuse and Neglect of Nursing Home Residents

 If your loved one was the victim of abuse or neglect, an attorney can help identify the at-fault party and ensure that your loved one obtains the compensation to which she is entitled.
 These kinds of claims are often settled out of court, and victims can have a difficult time assigning a dollar value to their pain and suffering and other noneconomic losses.
 For this reason, settling without an attorney can result in accepting an offer that is far less than a victim deserves.
 For this reason, it is highly advisable for anyone considering making a claim based on nursing home neglect or abuse to retain an attorney as soon as possible.

 Were You or a Loved One a Victim of Nursing Home Abuse or Neglect?
-Call Polito & Associates Today
+Call Polito & Harrington Today